aneena-manoj/HTTP-LOAD-TESTER/README.md

-Here's the updated README with the correct method to embed the video:

 # HTTP Load Tester

 This project serves as a general-purpose HTTP load-testing and benchmarking library.
 It is designed to provide accurate results, reporting latencies, error rates, and other performance metrics.
 The project includes a FastAPI backend to manage the load testing and a Streamlit frontend for real-time visualization of the test results.
 WebSocket is used for real-time communication between the server and the client.